 Professor Stephen (Steve) Pointing is Director of the Science Division and Professor of Environmental Studies at Yale-NUS College in Singapore.
-Professor Pointing earned a BSc Biochemistry and MSc Microbiology in the UK.
+Prof Pointing earned a BSc Biochemistry and MSc Microbiology in the UK.
 He won the prestigious Sainsbury Scholarship for postgraduate environmental research at the Bermuda Ocean Institute, and was awarded a PhD Marine Microbiology in 1995.
-Professor Pointing gained his MBA Education Management from Leicester University in 2010.
-Prior to joining Yale-NUS he held academic positions in the United Kingdom, Hong Kong, Japan and New Zealand.
+Prof Pointing gained his MBA Education Management from Leicester University in 2010.
+Prior to joining Yale-NUS, he held academic positions in the United Kingdom, Hong Kong, Japan and New Zealand.

-Professor Pointing has spent over 20 years researching extreme environments finding microbial life where it should not exist, and this work has taken him all over the world from tropical hot springs to Himalayan lakes and Antarctic deserts.
+Prof Pointing has spent over 20 years researching extreme environments finding microbial life where it should not exist, and this work has taken him all over the world from tropical hot springs to Himalayan lakes and Antarctic deserts.
 He has published some of the pivotal findings in his field and led several large international research projects.
-Professor Pointing is an award-winning teacher with a passion for making environmental issues exciting and societally relevant in the classroom.
+Prof Pointing is an award-winning teacher with a passion for making environmental issues exciting and societally relevant in the classroom.
 He is also very active in science communication and outreach, having made over 200 television and radio appearances commenting on environmental issues.